-17 Connecticut Department of Environmental Protection.
+29 Connecticut Department of Environmental Protection.
 2000.
-A Total Maximum Daily Load Analysis to Achieve Water Quality Standards for Dissolved Oxygen in Long Island Sound b.
-Nitrogen Source Identification Report
+A Total Maximum Daily Load Analysis to Achieve Water Quality Standards for Dissolved Oxygen in Long Island Sound

-- i.
+- part 2.3.7, Good House Keeping and Pollution Prevention for Permittee Owned Operations: establish requirements for use of slow release fertilizers on permittee owned property currently using fertilizer, in addition to reducing and managing fertilizer use as provided in in part 2.3.7.1; establish procedures to properly manage grass cuttings and leaf litter on permittee property, including prohibiting blowing organic waste materials onto adjacent impervious surfaces; increased street sweeping frequency of all municipal owned streets and parking lots subject to Permit part 2.3.7.a.iii.(c) to a minimum of two (2) times per year, once in the spring (following winter activities such as sanding) and at least once in the fall (Sept 1 - Dec 1; following leaf fall). - b.
+Nitrogen Source Identification Report - i.
 Within four years of the permit effective date the permittee shall complete a Nitrogen Source Identification Report.
-The report shall include the following elements: - Calculation of total urbanized area within the permittee's jurisdiction that is within the Connecticut River Watershed, the Housatonic River Watershed, or the Thames River Watershed, incorporating updated mapping of the MS4 and catchment delineations produced pursuant to part 2.3.4.6, - 2.
+The report shall include the following elements: - 1.
+Calculation of total urbanized area within the permittee's jurisdiction that is within the Connecticut River Watershed, the Housatonic River Watershed, or the Thames River Watershed, incorporating updated mapping of the MS4 and catchment delineations produced pursuant to part 2.3.4.6, - 2.
 All screening and monitoring results pursuant to part 2.3.4.7.d., targeting the receiving water segment(s) - 3.
 Impervious area and DCIA for the target catchment - 4.
-Identification, delineation and prioritization of potential catchments with high nitrogen loading - 5.
-Identification of potential retrofit opportunities or opportunities for the installation of structural BMPs during re-development - ii.
-The final Nitrogen Source Identification Report shall be submitted to EPA as part of the year 4 annual report.

-c.
-Structural BMPs
+Identification, delineation and prioritization of potential catchments with high nitrogen loading - Identification of potential retrofit opportunities or opportunities for the installation of structural BMPs during re-development - ii.
+The final Nitrogen Source Identification Report shall be submitted to EPA as part of the year 4 annual report. - c.
+Structural BMPs - i.

-- i.
 Within five years of the permit effective date, the permittee shall evaluate all properties identified as presenting retrofit opportunities or areas for structural BMP installation under permit part 2.3.6.d.ii. or identified in the Nitrogen Source Identification Report.
 The evaluation shall include: - 1.
 The next planned infrastructure, resurfacing or redevelopment activity planned for the property (if applicable) OR planned retrofit date; - 2.
-The estimated cost of redevelopment or retrofit BMPs; and - 3.
-The engineering and regulatory feasibility of redevelopment or retrofit BMPs. - ii.
+The estimated cost of redevelopment or retrofit BMPs; and

+- 3. The engineering and regulatory feasibility of redevelopment or retrofit BMPs. - ii.
 The permittee shall provide a listing of planned structural BMPs and a plan and schedule for implementation in the year 5 annual report.
 The permittee shall plan and install a minimum of one structural BMP as a demonstration project within six years of the permit effective date.
 The demonstration project shall be installed targeting a catchment with high nitrogen load potential.
-The permittee shall install the remainder of the structural BMPs in accordance with the plan and schedule provided in the year 5 annual report.
+The permittee shall install the remainder of the structural BMPs in accordance with the plan and schedule provided in the year 5 annual report. - iii.

-iii.
 Any structural BMPs listed in Table 4-3 of Attachment 1 to Appendix H installed in the urbanized area by the permittee or its agents shall be tracked and the permittee shall estimate the nitrogen removal by the BMP consistent with Attachment 1 to Appendix H. The permittee shall document the BMP type, total area treated by the BMP, the design storage volume of the BMP and the estimated nitrogen removed in mass per year by the BMP in each annual report.